The million-dollar question: Can a narcissist change?

 Reverse narcissists are more inclined to change because although they overdo it to a fault, they DO HAVE THE ABILITY to put themselves in other people’s shoes.
 Narcissists are empathetically bankrupt.
 It’s impossible for them to put themselves in anyone else’s shoes but their own.

-The question isn’t, “Can a narcissist change?” as much as it is, “Does he/she see anything WRONG with the way he/she operates?”
+The question isn’t, “Can a narcissist change?” as much as it is, “Does he/she have any self awareness about the way he/she operates?”

 Do they see enough wrong with the way they operate to take action instead of default back to grandiose words and more future faking promises?